Mycobacterium lepromatosis: Characteristics

 Members of the Mycobacterium genus are characterized by being Gram-positive, non-motile, non-spore-forming, and possessing a bacilliary cell shape.
 Bacteria in the Mycobacterium genus are characteristically known for possessing an outer membrane, a capsule, as well as a uniquely thick, waxy, hydrophobic cell wall abundant in mycolic acids.
 Many species of Mycobacterium are opportunistic pathogenic bacteria and can cause serious disease.

 The 16S ribosomal RNA (rRNA), a genetic marker of bacterial evolution, is used in establishing phylogenetic relationships due to its highly conserved nature.
-16S rRNA sequencing of M. lepromatosis displays a 2.1% genomic discrepancy from other Mycobacterium.
-The rpoB and hspa5 gene sequences were also analyzed, displaying speciation from its two most related ancestors of Mycobacterium, M. leprae and M. tuberculosis.
+16S rRNA sequencing of M. lepromatosis displays a 2% genomic discrepancy from M. leprae, with M. haemophilum as an outgroup.
+An alignment of five protein-coding genes, including rpoB, was also analyzed, displaying speciation from two relatives, M. leprae and M. tuberculosis.
 M. lepromatosis exemplifies a 9.1% deviance from M. leprae in nucleotide structure, evidence of a novel bacterium.
-A phylogenetic analysis of 20 genes and pseudogenes, isolated to 5 conserved protein genes, was used to construct phylogenetic trees displaying long terminal branches from the nodes, suggesting speciation occurred long ago.
+A phylogenetic analysis of 20 genes and pseudogenes, isolated to five conserved protein genes, was used to construct phylogenetic trees displaying long terminal branches from the nodes, suggesting speciation occurred long ago.